Compiled by the Road Trip Alberta team

 For more information about Grande Prairie and the best things to do in it you can take a look at the local tourism office.

 Where to Stay in Grande Prairie

-Grande Prairie has plenty of quality accommodations to choose from; here are our recommendations.
+Grande Prairie has plenty of quality accommodations with availability; here are our recommendations.

 Podollan Inn & Spa: Conveniently located close to the airport and downtown, this hotel features a full-service spa and sauna.
 You’ll love the underground heated parking in winter, the hot breakfast, and the onsite restaurant.
 Guests routinely comment positively about the cleanliness of the rooms and friendliness of the staff.

 Four Points by Sheraton: The Four Points series of hotels are always a good bet, and this location in Grande Prairie is no exception.
 The rooms are bright and clean; guests enjoy the onsite bar, indoor pool, and fitness centre.

 If you plan on spending some time in Edmonton before heading north, check out our complete guide of the best things to do in Edmonton.